 Provide Timely Feedback

 Image you are looking forward to feedback from your instructor.
 You are enthusiastic at the same time, full of anxiety.
-Stress weighs heavily as you wait; however, you are dismayed because the feedback is not provided within a reasonable time.
+Stress weighs heavily as you wait; however, you are dismayed because the evaluation is not provided within a reasonable time.
 The behavior of the instructor encourages resentment and encourages disrespect.
 It show a lack of diligence on the part of the instructor.
 We want to put our best foot forward.
-A best practice is to provide feedback within 24-48 hours, depending on what method and to what extent feedback is required.
+A best practice is to provide a response within 24-48 hours, depending on what method and to what extent feedback is required.

 Embed the Good with the Bad

-Sandwich your feedback. when providing feedback focus on the good or positives first.
+Sandwich your feedback. when providing it focus on the good or positives first.
 Sandwich the negative or needed improvements between the positive note.
 Provide suggestions for improvement.
 Share encouraging words.
 Offer your student or client an opportunity to contact you if he or she has additional questions.
 It boils down to simple and effective communication.
 Remember that you are the evaluator and your opinions are suggestive and we all have room to improve and we all want to be seen in a positive light.